A video with more information about the bungee anchor is on instagram.

 If you use Bungee Anchors on longer lengths than recommended, you can leave the tension quite low, which means you have not much "pop" but therefore a big and slow bounce.

 If you add more tension you risk that you will max out the bungees, then you will have suddenly a very hard bottom, which is not comfortable at all and makes freestyling basically impossible.
+You shouldn't keep freestyling or walking on a line where you max out the Bungee Anchors, either change the Bungee Anchors or reduce the pretension to avoid hitting the hard bottom.

 I am also trying to understand better the physics behind bouncing, and calculate the bounce behavior.
 I hope in the next weeks/months I can post some more insights and graphs.

-Polyester, Nylon or dyneema webbing?
+Polyester, Nylon or Dyneema webbing?

 Some general information to the bungees: